 It was while he was preening in front of the mirror, lost in his frivolous thoughts, when an actual 'earth-shattering' thing happened to him.
-A snake landed on his shoulder and slithered along the shoulder and finally coiled around his left arm.
+A snake landed on the ground and slithered up the chair and finally coiled around his left arm.
 The snake was crushing his arm.
 To save his life, the doctor sat still as if turned to stone.
 With death just a few inches away from him, it is then that he felt the Creator's presence.
 In his mind, he called out to Him, and then miraculously the snake began to move away, as fascinated by its own reflection as the doctor was by his just a few minutes back.